-(1) Unless otherwise indicated, the address of each beneficial owner identified is c/o HEICO Corporation, 3000 Taft Street, Hollywood, Florida 33021.
-Except as otherwise indicated, such beneficial owners have sole voting and investment power with respect to all shares of Common Stock and Class A Common Stock owned by them, except to the extent such power may be shared with a spouse.

-(2) The number of shares of Common Stock and Class A Common Stock deemed outstanding prior to this offering includes (i) 8,389,556 shares of Common Stock outstanding as of December 31, 1998, (ii) 4,136,106 shares of Class A Common Stock outstanding as of December 31, 1998, and (iii) shares issued pursuant to options held by the respective person or group which may be exercised within 60 days after December 31, 1998 ("presently exercisable stock options") as set forth below.
-Pursuant to the rules of the Securities and Exchange Commission, presently exercisable stock options are deemed to be outstanding and to be beneficially owned by the person or group for the purpose of computing the percentage ownership of such person or group, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person or group.

-(3) The Mendelson Reporting Group consists of Laurans A. Mendelson; Eric A. Mendelson; Victor H. Mendelson; MIC, a corporation whose stock is owned solely by Eric and Victor Mendelson and whose Chairman of the Board is Laurans A. Mendelson; LAM Limited Partners, a partnership whose sole general partner is a corporation controlled by Laurans A. Mendelson; and the Victor H. Mendelson Revocable Investment Trust, whose Grantor, Trustee and sole presently vested beneficiary is Victor H. Mendelson.
+- (1) Unless otherwise indicated, the address of each beneficial owner identified is c/o HEICO Corporation, 3000 Taft Street, Hollywood, Florida 33021.
+Except as otherwise indicated, such beneficial owners have sole voting and investment power with respect to all shares of Common Stock and Class A Common Stock owned by them, except to the extent such power may be shared with a spouse. - (2) The number of shares of Common Stock and Class A Common Stock deemed outstanding prior to this offering includes (i) 8,389,556 shares of Common Stock outstanding as of December 31, 1998, (ii) 4,136,106 shares of Class A Common Stock outstanding as of December 31, 1998, and (iii) shares issued pursuant to options held by the respective person or group which may be exercised within 60 days after December 31, 1998 ("presently exercisable stock options") as set forth below.
+Pursuant to the rules of the Securities and Exchange Commission, presently exercisable stock options are deemed to be outstanding and to be beneficially owned by the person or group for the purpose of computing the percentage ownership of such person or group, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person or group. - (3) The Mendelson Reporting Group consists of Laurans A. Mendelson; Eric A. Mendelson; Victor H. Mendelson; MIC, a corporation whose stock is owned solely by Eric and Victor Mendelson and whose Chairman of the Board is Laurans A. Mendelson; LAM Limited Partners, a partnership whose sole general partner is a corporation controlled by Arlene Mendelson, the wife of Laurans A. Mendelson; LAM Alpha Partnership, a partnership whose sole general partner is a corporation controlled by Laurans A. Mendelson; and the Victor H. Mendelson Revocable Investment Trust, whose grantor, trustee and sole presently vested beneficiary is Victor H. Mendelson.
 Includes 1,274,568 shares of Common Stock and 662,285 shares of Class A Common Stock covered by currently exercisable stock options.
-Also includes 56,815 shares of Common Stock and 90,384 shares of Class A Common Stock held of record by employees and former shareholders of the Company's Northwings Accessories Corp. subsidiary but subject to a voting proxy held by Laurans A. Mendelson.
+Also includes 56,815 shares of Common Stock and 90,384 shares of Class A Common Stock held of record by employees and former shareholders of the Company's Northwings Accessories Corp. subsidiary but subject to a voting proxy held by Laurans A.

+Mendelson.
 See Notes (4), (11) and (12) below.
 The address of the Mendelson Reporting Group is 825 Brickell Bay Drive, 16th Floor, Miami, Florida 33131.